chmike/securecookie/README.md

 It is also possible to instantiate a secure cookie object without returning an error and panic if an argument is invalid.
 In the following example, `Auth` is the cookie name and the Path is `/sec`.
-A secured value may be stored in the remote browse by calling the `SetCookie()` method.
+A secured value may be stored in the remote browse by calling the `SetValue()` method.
 After that, every subsequent requests from that browser with a URL starting with `/sec` will have the cookie sent along.
 Calling the method `GetValue()` will extract the secure value from the request.
 A request to delete the cookie may be send to the remote browser by calling the method `Delete()`.